Skip to main content

 A custodian is a financial institution that holds and safeguards an investor's or fund's securities and assets for safekeeping.See full definition of Exchange-Traded Fund

-While custodian and exchange-traded fund are related concepts, they serve different purposes in the world of ETF investing.
+While custodian and exchange-traded fund are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Read our full explanation of Exchange-Traded Fund